abmj01/Binary-data-processing/README.md

 * Data Encryption which is applying cryptographic algorithms to binary data.
 * Low-Level System Operations or direct manipulation of hardware or system-level data.

-There is more and more application of binary data processing, but we will suffice with that.
+There are more applications of binary data processing, but we will suffice with that.

-### Why is it essential?
+### Why is it improtant?

 I guess that the applications part somehow answered this question.
-However, Binary data processing is essential for the computers to manipulate and represent data in low levels.
-It also is essential for storage, communication through network, and system-level operation.
+However, Binary data processing is essential for computers to manipulate and represent data in low levels.
+It is also important for storage, communication through network, and system-level operation.

 ### How to implement a program in C++ that process data?

 #### We will start of with encoding or serializing files which is writing the data into binary format.

-We will start of with a simple class called Person:
+We will start with a simple class called Person:

 ```cpp
 class Person{